afomi/Nag/README.md

 ## About Nag

-Nag is a web-application designed to check in on me at periodic intervals to ensure I am making progress on items.
+Nag is a web-application designed to prompt me at periodic intervals to ensure I am making progress on items.
 It is a personal micro-blogging tool.

 It should be lightweight, easy, and useful.